I am moving to australia in a month and I am looking for work along the coast in queensland, wondering wheres the best

 As for travel insurance vs health insurance: it really depends on if you'll be a permanent resident or not. (i.e the type of visa you are on) and what you want it for.
 If you are not a perm. resident, then you can buy expat health insurance in Australia, but you'll pay more.
 This will then give you access to health care in Australia.
 This wont give you access to repatriation or other insurance cover like travel insurance will (ie. if you get seriously injured and you need to return home for long term medical treatment).

 Travel insurance is made for non-residents, wanting emergency medical treatment and emergency medical transport (including repatriation home to your usual country of residence/citizenship if medically required).
 It may not cover you for medical check ups or non-urgent medical treatment and the insurer may choose to send you home for treatment / long term care.
 It will also cover you for a range of other benefits (depending on the plan you choose), including baggage, lost passports, cancellation / trip interruption benefits.
-Please do read the policy wording carefully, as this will explain the coverage in full over 7 years ago
+Please do read the policy wording carefully, as this will explain the coverage in full about 8 years ago

 You might consider a combination of travel insurance and health care, just until you're settled as a permanent resident.
 You don't mention where you live now, however you can take a look at our plans to see if they suite you: http://www.worldnomads.com/travel-insurance/prices-and-benefits.aspx